-If you’re using Lightspeed, you can find all that information in your Product Sales Report.
+If you’re using Lightspeed, you can find all that information in your Sales By Report.
 Follow these steps to access the report:

 - Set the date range you want to pull sales data for in the top right corner.

-- Filter the list by Order Amount and Profit.
+- Filter the list by Quantity and Profit.

 Create a menu matrix

-Next, categorize your menu items into four categories:
+Next, categorise your menu items into four categories:

 - Stars: High-profit, popular menu items.

 - Cash cows: Low profit, popular menu items.

 We call this a menu matrix.
 Here’s what it should look like once you’re done.

 A menu matrix helps you visualise which dishes are most important for your restaurant’s revenue.